 Students need to be confident in applying the four operations to positive and negative numbers; the image above shows the subject content included in GCSE (age 14-16) Maths specifications.
 KS3 (age 11-14) students too are required to be fluent with negative numbers.

-A look at some resources to develop understanding of operations with positive and negative integers …
+A look at some resources to develop understanding of operations with positive and negative integers and exercises for practice …

-To use the number line as a model for ordering real numbers and also to illustrate operations with negative numbers we can use the excellent PhET simulations, Number Line: Integers and Number Line: Operations.
-Both are excellent for students to explore.
+To use the number line as a model for ordering real numbers and also to illustrate operations with negative numbers we can use the excellent PhET simulations, Number Line: Distance, Number Line: Integers, and Number Line: Operations.
+All are excellent for students to explore.

 Create a free teacher account to access further help and information on any PhET resource including a very comprehensive guide to using the resource and suggested lesson activities.
 See Number Line: Integers and Number Line: Operations.